josefs/meta-paper/paper.md

 * It is monomorphic.
 Having a monomorphic language is important to be able to always generate unboxed Haskell code.

-  Having a monomorphic core language does not stop the programmer from writing polymorpic programs or using overloading.
+  A monomorphic core language does not stop the programmer from writing polymorpic programs or using overloading.
 Functions can be written which work for several different base types.
 The only restriction is that when compiling a meta-repa program, all types